Inpatient and Outpatient Orderable

 CYCLOSPORA CYCLOSPORA CYCLOSPORA Cyclospora

-ENTAMOEBA HISTOLYTICA ENTAHIS ENTAMOEBA HISTOLYTICA
+ENTAMOEBA HISTOLYTICA ENTAHIS ENTAMOEBA HISTOLYTICA Entamoeba histolytica

-GIARDIA LAMBLIA GIARDIALA GIARDIA LAMB Giardia Lamblia
+GIARDIA LAMBLIA GIARDIALA GIARDIA LAMB Giardia lamblia

 ROTAVIRUS A ROTAA ROTAVIRUS A Rotavirus A

-SAPOVIRUS (GENOGROUPS I, II, IV, AND V) SAPOVIRUS SAPO VIRUS Sapovirus (Genogroups I, Ii, Iv, And V)
+SAPOVIRUS (GENOGROUPS I, II, IV, AND V) SAPOVIRUS SAPO VIRUS Sapovirus (Genogroups I, II, IV, and V)